 Check your bike

-Indego crews regularly check each bike to make sure it is ready to ride, but you should always give a bike a once-over before hopping on.
-If you find any issues with the bike, contact customer service immediately, and select a different bike to ride.
+The Indego team regularly checks each bike to make sure it is ready to ride, but you should always give a bike a once-over before hopping on to prevent any issues that may come up.

 - Seat: Indego bike seats are easily adjustable.
-Just open the clamp on the seat post, lower or raise your seat, and close the clamp again.
-After you have found the right seat height, check the number on the side of the seat post for quick reference and remember it for your next trip.
-Make sure the seat is straight and doesn’t move.
-Most people prefer their seat to be high enough so they can straighten their legs while pedaling.
+Just open the clamp on the seat post, lower or raise your seat to your desired height, and close the clamp again.
+Be sure the seat is straight tightly secure.

 - Air: Make sure each tire is fully inflated by pressing down on it.
-If it flattens under pressure, select another bike.
+If it flattens under pressure.

 - Brakes: Make sure the brake cables are working properly by pressing each lever next to the handlebars.
-If you don’t feel any resistance, select a different bike.
+If you don’t feel any resistance.

 Plan your route